WeitzGroup/phage_antibiotic/README.md

 =========================
 All the scripts used to generate article's figures are written in MATLAB (R2018b).
 Furthermore, the code was reviewed internally using MATLAB (R2019a).

 1. Run the script 'Gen_all_figs.m' outside the 'code_comb_therapy' directory to generate the figures from the article as well as supplementary figures.
-Moreover, the figures will be automatically saved in 'fig' and 'epsc' format inside a 'figures' directory.
+Moreover, the figures will be automatically saved in 'fig' and 'epsc' formats.

-'code_comb_therapy' directory contains all the scripts (.m) and functions necessary to generate the article's figures.
+'code_comb_therapy' directory contains all the scripts (.m) and functions necessary to generate paper's figures.